 The social nature of online gaming also provides gamers with opportunities to develop and maintain positive relationships (Jones, Scholes, Johnson, Katsikitis, and Carras, 2014).
-So for example, in a lot of video games, you can play in teams or join guilds which allows you to develop friendships through helping and supporting each other because you want your team and guildmates to do well so you also do well.
+So, for example, in a lot of video games, you can play in teams or join guilds which allows you to develop friendships through helping and supporting each other because you want your team and guildmates to do well, so you also do well.
 Support for this comes from Jones, Scholes, Johnson, Katsikitis, and Carras (2014), who stated that positive gaming relationships are associated with social and emotional support.

 As you can probably imagine, if online gaming can help people connect with each other and form friendships, then people who feel lonely or lack social skills would also benefit.
 Online gaming can thus provide an alternative to uncomfortable everyday offline interactions (Lemmens, Valkenburg, and Peter, 2011).
-However, this is is very much a double-edged sword.
+However, this is very much a double-edged sword.
 It’s perfectly fine to make friends and socialise through online gaming, but it becomes a problem if that replaces other forms of socialising and friendships.

-According to Jones, Scholes, Johnson, Katsikitis, and Carras (2014), playing with your real-life friends in games like WoW, allowed players to strengthen friendships and transfer positive gaming experiences into real life, reducing the risk of problematic gaming through developing an addiction and becoming more lonely and isolated.
+According to Jones, Scholes, Johnson, Katsikitis, and Carras (2014), playing with your real-life friends in games like WoW, allowed players to strengthen friendships and transfer positive gaming experiences into real life, reducing the risk of problematic gaming by developing an addiction and becoming more lonely and isolated.

 Furthermore, a study by Williams et al. (2006) found that roughly 60% of the gamers they interviewed belonged to a social guild, which is a guild where the goals of the game are secondary to social interactions.
 What’s more, they found that these social interactions, especially in small guilds, were extensions of their real-world social bonds.

-As gamers grow to number 1 billion people, a review of the literature suggests that gaming has the potential to improve life satisfaction and improve gamers mental wellbeing (Jones, Scholes, Johnson, Katsikitis, and Carras, 2014).
+As gamers grow to number 1 billion people, a review of the literature suggests that gaming has the potential to improve life satisfaction and improve gamers’ mental wellbeing (Jones, Scholes, Johnson, Katsikitis, and Carras, 2014).